zephyrproject-rtos/zephyr/doc/develop/application/index.rst

 An application located within the ``zephyr`` source code repository in a Zephyr :ref:`west workspace <west-workspaces>` is referred to as a Zephyr repository application.
-In the following example, the :ref:`hello_world sample
+In the following example, the :zephyr:code-sample:`hello_world sample
 <hello_world>` is a Zephyr repository application:

 .. code-block:: none